 Who are the best Euphoria characters?
 The award-winning TV series first exploded onto our screens in 2019, treating us to an ensemble cast of established and breakout talent, including Zendaya, Hunter Schafer, Jacob Elordi, Sydney Sweeney, Angus Cloud, Barbie Ferreira, and more.

-Euphoria season 2 faced some controversy this year for supposedly ‘glorifying’ drug use, but the buzz around the show and its critical consensus speaks for itself.
-A huge reason for the drama series‘ success is the engaging, multi-faceted characters that lead the show.
+A huge reason for Euphoria‘s success is the engaging, multi-faceted characters that lead the show.
 They’re incredibly human in their flaws, leading to you rooting for them one minute and hating them the next.
-I imagine my opinions will change next episode, but at least for now, here are my rankings for the best Euphoria characters.
+I imagine my opinions will change next season, but at least for now, here are my rankings for the best Euphoria characters.

 - Lexi Howard